My first ever BONK!

 Unfortunately, the dizziness became worse, to a point I could not even stay in the center of the trail.
 Just meters before the last big climb, I sadly had to stop and get off my bike as I was all over the place.
 As much as I wanted to just keep going, it would not have been safe to even consider attempting the final descent.
 I staggered pushing my bike up to the first aid volunteer who was stationed at the top of the climb.
 I lied down for over 20 minutes, had some gels, with no improvement in the dizziness.
 It did eventually go away completely about 45-60 minutes later.

 At the time, I thought maybe it was because it was “that time of the month”, maybe I didn’t drink enough water the day before, maybe I should not have had coffee before (but that was NOT new)….
 I really did not know, so I went to see my doctor.
 She assessed me from a neurological perspective and was not able to determine the cause.
 She said the only way to know more would be if I had been assessed at the time while I was dizzy…. not a week later when I finally got in to see her.
 With some reports of random wheezing, I tested borderline asthmatic, but not worth prescribing anything at this time.
-She did send me for a lung capacity test, still waiting…. that will be interesting.
+She did send me for a lung capacity test, which came back fine.
+It was determined my Iron was slightly low, so I started taking that right away.